Pannaivilai

 Pannaivilai is a small village covered by Palmyra trees in Tuticorin District, Tamil Nadu, India.
-PannaiVillai is derived from two tamil word Pannai and villai, which means land which grows or has Palmyra trees.
-In colloquial language its pannai villaigira thaana idam.
-This village has Tucker Higher secondary school.
+The name Pannai Villai is derived from two Tamil words, Pannai and Villai, which literally mean “land which grows” or “has Palmyra trees.”

 Geography

 Pannaivilai is situated near Eral of Thoothukudi district.
 On the north side it is surrounded by a big pool called 'Perungulam'.

 Demographics

 Everybody in the village belongs the Nadar community.
 Christianity is the main religion followed.